 - 2.1 Awareness of life-saving appliance plans and fire control plans.
-Knowledge of muster lists and emergency instructions, including: - .1 general alarms and procedures for mustering of passengers, and - .2 areas of responsibility with emphasis on "own section". - 2.2 General layout of the ship, with special emphasis on location of muster and embarkation stations, accesses and escape routes. - 2.3 Location and use of emergency equipment relevant to the duties in 1.1 with emphasis on "own section" and escape routes therefrom. - 2.4 Location of adult and infant lifejackets. - 2.5 Location of other evacuation supplies, e.g. blankets, to be taken to survival craft. - 2.6 Elementary first aid and transportation of casualties. - 2.7 Communication: - .1 the use of internal communication systems; - .2 raising the alarm; - .3 alerting the passengers; and - .4 reporting and notification.
+Knowledge of muster lists and emergency instructions, including: - .1 general alarms and procedures for mustering of passengers, and - .2 areas of responsibility with emphasis on "own section". - 2.2 General layout of the ship, with special emphasis on location of muster and embarkation stations, accesses and escape routes. - 2.3 Assistance techniques, including how to guide and transport elderly or disabled persons and other persons needing assistance.

+- 2.4 Location and use of emergency equipment relevant to the duties in 1.1 with emphasis on "own section" and escape routes therefrom. - 2.5 The location and use of any specialized equipment that may be on board for the purpose of assisting elderly or disabled persons, or other persons needing special assistance. - 2.6 The location and operation of any elevators that may be designated for use during an emergency. - 2.7 The location of any special muster stations or abandon ship stations that may be designated for use in assisting elderly or disabled persons and persons needing special assistance. - 2.8 Location of adult and infant lifejackets. - 2.9 Location of other evacuation supplies, e.g. blankets, to be taken to survival craft. - 2.10 Elementary first aid and transportation of casualties.

+2.11 Communication:

+- .1 the use of internal communication systems;

+- .2 raising the alarm;

+- .3 alerting the passengers; and

+- .4 reporting and notification.

-2.8 Evacuation:
+2.12 Evacuation:

-- .1 the use of passenger lists or counts; - .2 the alarm signals; - .3 mustering; importance of keeping order and panic-avoidance procedures; - .4 emergency exits; - .5 evacuation equipment; - .6 control of passengers in corridors, staircases and passage ways; - .7 maintenance of escape routes clear of obstructions; - .8 assistance en route to muster and embarkation station; - .9 methods available for evacuation of disabled persons and persons needing special assistance; - .10 restrictions on the use of elevators; - .11 search of accommodation spaces; and - .12 ensuring that the passengers are suitably clothed and have donned their lifejackets correctly.
+- .1 the use of passenger lists or counts; - .2 the alarm signals; - .3 mustering; importance of keeping order and panic-avoidance procedures; - .4 emergency exits; - .5 evacuation equipment; - .6 control of passengers in corridors, staircases and passageways; - .7 keeping escape routes clear of obstructions; - .8 assistance en route to muster and embarkation station; - .9 methods available for evacuation of disabled persons and persons needing special assistance; - .10 restrictions on the use of elevators; - .11 search of accommodation spaces; and - .12 ensuring that the passengers are suitably clothed and have donned their lifejackets correctly.

-2.9 Fire situations:
+2.13 Fire situations: